NCAS-CMS/cfdm/docs/source/tutorial.rst

    {'dimensioncoordinate0'}

-* the zeroes of the dimension and auxiliary coordinate constructs which define a coordinate system, stored in a `Datum` instance, which is accessed with the `~CoordinateReference.get_datum` method, or `~CoordinateReference.datum` attribute; and
+* the zeroes of the dimension and auxiliary coordinate constructs which define the coordinate system, stored in a `Datum` instance, which is accessed with the `~CoordinateReference.get_datum` method, or `~CoordinateReference.datum` attribute, of the coordinate reference construct; and

 .. code-block:: python
    :caption: *Get the datum and inspect its parameters.*